Wicked problem: Examples

-Classic examples of wicked problems include economic, environmental, and political issues.
+Classic examples of wicked problems include social, legal, economic, environmental, and political issues.
 A problem whose solution requires a great number of people to change their mindsets and behavior is likely to be a wicked problem.
 Therefore, many standard examples of wicked problems come from the areas of public planning and policy.
 These include global climate change, natural hazards, healthcare, the AIDS epidemic, pandemic influenza, international drug trafficking, nuclear weapons, homelessness, and social injustice.

 In recent years, problems in many areas have been identified as exhibiting elements of wickedness; examples range from aspects of design decision making and knowledge management to business strategy to space debris.